bbauska/LFS171x/README.md

 Smart contracts are simply computer programs that execute predefined actions when certain conditions within the system are met.
 Smart contracts provide the language of transactions that allow the ledger state to be modified.
 They can facilitate the exchange and transfer of anything of value (e.g. shares, money, content, property).

 ### Bitcoin – A Popular Blockchain Deployment
 With the invention of the peer-to-peer (P2P) cash system known as Bitcoin in 2008, we have an example of a global decentralized payment network with a distributed and publicly-owned infrastructure, operating as a "permissionless" system.
 There is a persuasive case that Bitcoin is the first "killer application" of decentralized computing.
 One can send and receive bitcoins anywhere in the world in a completely P2P manner, without having to intermediate through a trusted third party, such as a bank.
 According to the Coin Market Capitalizations website, as of November 2020, bitcoin's market capitalization (market cap) was over $286 billion.

-Bitcoin Charts
+### Bitcoin Charts
 (Source: https://coinmarketcap.com/currencies/bitcoin/)
 According to AngelList, over five thousand startups have been created to leverage Bitcoin and blockchain-related technologies since the inception of the Bitcoin payment system.
 Hundreds of large companies, and dozens of governments and universities have become actively involved in researching, testing, and prototyping blockchain protocols, platforms, and applications.
 In particular, the financial services sector has been actively investing in exploring wider applications of distributed ledger technologies (of which, blockchain is a subset) since late 2015.

-Bitcoin & Ethereum
+### Bitcoin & Ethereum
 And so, why were Bitcoin and Ethereum created?
 What problems do they solve?
-So, Bitcoin was first launched in January of 2009, as a response to the global financial crisis at the time.
+Bitcoin was first launched in January of 2009, as a response to the global financial crisis at the time.
 Part of the motivation for the system was to be able to transfer value over the internet, without an intermediary.
-So, one of the biggest inventions and problems that it solved was that of the 'double spend' problem.
+One of the biggest inventions and problems that it solved was that of the 'double spend' problem.
-So, Bitcoin, in fact, is programmable money.
+Bitcoin, in fact, is programmable money.
 Ethereum, on the other hand, was created as a response to Bitcoin.
 While Bitcoin is focused upon transferring monetary value between parties, it has a very limited programming language.
 Ethereum, on the other hand, uses a more expansive set of programming languages and tools to allow for many other types of programs and applications.
 The core invention of Ethereum is it's EVM, or Ethereum Virtual Machine.
 The EVM runs on the Ethereum network, and it runs a Turing-complete software.
-So, Vitalik Buterin is the person who wrote the white paper for Ethereum.
+Vitalik Buterin is the person who wrote the white paper for Ethereum.
 Some of its key features include the immutability of data, that unauthorized users cannot make changes to that data, the Ethereum development platform is designed to make corruption and tamper proof applications, the secure apps are sent decentralized and secured with cryptography, and they're protected against hacking attacks and fraudulent activities, and lastly, it's designed with zero downtime.
 That is because the applications on the network are decentralized, and on many, many machines,
 if some of those machines go down, the Ethereum network maintains a stable state of the Ethereum network.

 ### Bitcoin and Cryptoeconomics
 Bitcoin has also ushered in tremendous academic and research interest in the area of Cryptoeconomics and Cryptoeconomic security.
 According to Vitalik Buterin,
 "Cryptoeconomics is about building systems that have certain desired properties using cryptography to prove properties about messages that happened in the past while using economic incentives defined inside the system to encourage desired properties to hold into the future".